appfoundry/Reliant/README.md

 There are other ways to install frameworks.
 Check the [framework documentation](https://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html#//apple_ref/doc/uid/10000183-SW1).

 #### General

+Add -ObjC to `Other Linker Flags` in the build settings of your target, otherwise Reliant's categories will not be detected by the linker.

 Now you are ready to import the headers in your own code: